________________________________________________

 I realise that the words ‘stout’ and ‘prune’ aren’t overly come-hither.
 Nigella says this is a version of Beef Carbonnade which is possibly a better option if someone fussy asks what’s for dinner tonight.

 Et viola, a rich, hearty, deeply flavoured casserole for you and your loved ones.
 And if ‘your loved ones’ means just you and your stomach, then so much the better.
 Freeze in portion-sized containers and microwave it back to life when you need a fast dinner.
-This recipe actually comes from the low-fat section of How To Eat, as long as you don’t fry the floured beef in six inches of melted butter, enticing as that now sounds, it really is a trim meal all up, with the only fat coming from the meat.
+This recipe actually comes from the low-fat section of

 The Cascade stout came in a six-pack and while Tim was happy to quaff the unused five bottles, he impressed upon me how a chocolate Guinness cake would be an economical, ideal, nay, the only logical use for the remaining stout.
 So I made one.
 I always forget how utterly stupendous Nigella’s Chocolate Guinness Cake is.
 It’s so ridiculously transcendent that it makes me type excessively in italics like some overexcited damsel in an LM Montgomery novel.